 Designed by award winning Eric Parry Architects, Fen Court is the first Generali real estate development in the City of London.
 A unique factor impressing on the design is a medieval passageway running through the centre of the site at ground level.
 Planning regulations deemed that this heritage be retained, therefore the architects incorporated this into their scheme as a public highway that funnels traffic between Fenchurch Avenue and Fenchurch Street.

-In the middle of this passageway is a central soffit measuring 15m x 15m housing the largest ceiling screen of its type in Europe.
+In the middle of this passageway is a central soffit measuring 15m x 15m housing the largest 4K video ceiling screen of its type in Europe.
 Generali along with Eric Parry Architects invited Phaophanit and Oboussier to develop an art installation that would connect the ground plane and skyscape, passageway and public roof garden.
 The desire for this contemplative space was to slow the busy London pace and offer a sense of peace, reflection and respite.